Qiskit/qiskit-ibm-runtime/CONTRIBUTING.md

 ```

 Note many of the tests will not be executed unless you have setup an
-IBMQ account.
+IBM Quantum account.
 To set this up please go to this
 [page](https://quantum-computing.ibm.com/login) and
 register an account.